 About

 I bring to my work scholarship in developmental psychology.
 I received my doctorate in the Human Development program of the Catholic University of America, and I was a post-doctoral fellow in the Clinical Research Training Program at Harvard Medical School.
-I am currently an adjunct faculty member, teaching Life Span Development, in the Professional Psychology program at the George Washington University.
+For 10 years, I was an adjunct faculty member, teaching Life Span Development, in the Professional Psychology program at the George Washington University.
+Currently, I am teaching a variety of psychology classes as an adjunct professor at the University of Maryland Global Campus.

 I have over 30 years experience in special education, residential treatment and clinical settings.
 Most recently, I was a mental health provider in the Model Asperger Program at the Ivymount School.
 I also provided clinical consultation and psychoeducational groups to participants in the Reaching Out Program of the Jubilee Association of Maryland.
 Currently, in addition to my private psychotherapy practice, I am a content consultant to Floreo Inc., which is developing virtual reality teaching tools for individuals with ASD.